catfact/mlp/diary/diary.md

 that is probably enough for a 0.0.2 alpha release.

-i think other features can wait, but at the moment (and in order of challenge) those might look omething like this for a 1.0.0 milestone:
+i think other features can wait, but at the moment (and in order of challenge) those might look at something like this for a 1.0.0 milestone:
 - varispeed (the biggest lift and scariest refactor)
 - settable loop and condition counters
 - arbitrary sync behavior specification